jxg81/homebridge-actron-que/README.md

  - Report battery level on zone sensors and get low battery alerts in the home app
  - Support for homebridge config UI

+Fixes/Improvements in version 1.5.0
+ - Now supports running in "Fan-Only" mode.
+An option has been added to the configuration to create a Fan accessory for each zone and the master controller (`Create FAN ONLY devices for each zone`).

  Fixes/Improvements in version 1.2.8
  - Provide option to disable battery checking for hard wired zone controllers (preventing erroneous low battery reports).
 Cached accessories will need to be removed for changes to take effect.
  - Corrected error in humidity sensor detection that may have prevented humidity sensor from being added for zone sensors that support humidity reading.